dr-mohammed-omer/dr-mohammed-omer/README.md

 Here are some of my notable projects:

 - **Paper Whiz**: An NLP-based recommender system designed to assist users in discovering valuable machine learning papers aligned with their interests.
-[GitHub Repository](https://github.com/dr-mohammed-omer/paper-whiz)

 - **Job Portal**: An application that matches job seekers with relevant postings, focusing on user experience and interface design.
-[GitHub Repository](https://github.com/dr-mohammed-omer/job-portal)

 - **Desserts E-commerce Website**: An online platform for selling a variety of desserts, showcasing my skills in web development and e-commerce solutions.
-[GitHub Repository](https://github.com/dr-mohammed-omer/desserts-ecommerce)

 ## Certifications